syncfusion/blazor-docs/src/navigations/treeview/data-binding.md

 ### Hierarchical data

-TreeView can be populated with hierarchical data source that contains nested list of objects.
+Blazor TreeView can be populated with hierarchical data source that contains nested list of objects.
 You can directly assign hierarchical data to the `DataSource` property, and map all the field members with corresponding keys from the hierarchical data to `Fields` property.

 In the following example, **Id**, **FolderName**, and **SubFolders** columns from hierarchical data have been mapped to **Id**, **Text**, and **Child** fields, respectively.